-- (17) I wonder what he has done.
-(Tends not to presuppose something was done.) \$declareUnknown (alias \$positVariableToResolve), - (18) I wonder what has he done.
+(156)I wonder are you meeting?
+I wonder you are meeting?
+(157)(158)I wonder whether you are meeting (159)I wonder whether are you meeting?
+(160)I wonder who will meet you.
+I wonder what he has done.
+(Tends not to presuppose something was done.)
+(161)\$declareUnknown (alias \$positVariableToResolve), (162)I wonder what has he done.
 (Tends to presuppose something was done.) \$declareUnknown (alias \$positVariableToResolve), \$askAboutPredication

-These inherently reflect asking and can involve either an \$askAboutPredication (trans)formation or, alternatively, a 'whether' lexical actioneme \$presentBinaryOption in lieu of subject auxiliary inversion.
-These do not co-occur because asking generally about a predication and asking about a specific binary option are different and mutually exclusive linguistic acts.
+These inherently reflect asking and can involve either an \$askAboutPredication (trans)formation or, alternatively, a 'whether' lexical actioneme \$presentBinaryOption in lieu of subject auxiliary inversion These do not co-occur because asking generally about a predication and asking about a specific binary option are different and mutually exclusive linguistic acts